Prisma Health

-Prisma Health is a not-for-profit health organization in South Carolina, formed by the merging of Palmetto Health and the Greenville Health System in November 2017.
-Its headquarters are on the property of Greenville Memorial Hospital in Greenville.
+Prisma Health is a not-for-profit health organization in South Carolina and Tennessee, formed by the merging of Palmetto Health and the Greenville Health System in November 2017.
+Its headquarters are in Greenville, South Carolina.

 In 2024, Prisma Health announced a merger with Tennessee-based Blount Memorial Hospital, marking the first time Prisma Health has extended access to its services outside of South Carolina.

 History

 The Greenville Health Authority (GHA) owns healthcare facilities managed by Prisma Health, which leases and operates them as Prisma Health-Upstate (a lease with Upstate Affiliate Organization was made in 2016).
 Greenville based members of the South Carolina General Assembly stated in 2021 that they wished for GHA to directly supervise and manage the Prisma-run facilities, as well as to make it clear that the GHA and not Prisma has authority over the doctors.
 However, Act 432 under which GHA operates gives no such authority to the GHA Board of Trustees.
 The GHA Board only has the authority to assess the compliance of Prisma Health-Upstate with the terms of the Lease.
 Operations of Prisma Health - Upstate, including the supervision of its employees and physicians, are the responsibility of the Management and Board of Prisma Health.